PagerDuty/backstage-plugin-docs/docs/advanced/service-entity-mapping.md

 ## Mapping services to entities

 Once you navigate to the new `/pagerduty` route will see a page similar to the one below.
-On the table you will see a list of all your PagerDuty services, it's current mapping and the mapping status.
+On the table you will see a list of all your PagerDuty services, their current mapping, and the mapping status.

 ![service-entity-mapping](../images/service-entity-mapping.png)

 To define the mapping between existing PagerDuty services and Backstage entities you need to select the edit option on the right.
-Once you do so, a new modal screen will pop-up.
+Once you do so, a new modal screen will pop up.
 Here, you can choose from a list of available Backstage entities that you want to map to the PagerDuty service.

 !!! warning
     Currently we only support 1:1 mapping between PagerDuty services and Backstage entities due to a limitation on the `PagerDutyCard` that only supports one service at a time.
 There is work in progress to overcome this limitation.